-Leeuwin is proud to be the only tall ship in Western Australia to offer an ocean adventure voyage specifically designed for young people with disabilities.
+Leeuwin is proud to be the only tall ship in Western Australia to offer an ocean adventure voyage specifically for people with disability.

-Participants have the opportunity to experience the thrill of tall ship sailing in a safe and supportive environment.
-Participants meet new friends, learn new skills and increase their self-confidence on this exciting 5-day adventure.
+During their 5-days at sea, voyage participants experience the thrill of tall ship sailing.
+In a safe and supportive environment participants meet new friends, learn new skills and increase their self-confidence.

 Ultimate Challenge Partners

-The Leeuwin Foundation recognises the following disability services agencies who have committed to support access for people with a disability on Leeuwin Ocean Adventure’s Ultimate Challenge Voyage.
+Leeuwin Ocean Adventure recognises the following disability services agencies who support access for people with a disability on Leeuwin Ocean Adventure’s Ultimate Challenge Voyage.

-Each agency has committed to identifying a person with a disability within their network each year for three years, who would benefit from participation on a voyage – a person who has shown a willingness and desire to try new things; a person who wants to continue to improve their skills; a person whose commitment to themselves and others can be rewarded by a great experience.
+Each agency has committed to find a person with a disability from within their network.
+This person will have shown a willingness and desire to try new things; a person who wants to continue to improve their skills; a person whose commitment to themselves and others can be rewarded by a great experience.

 FROM OUR PREVIOUS ADVENTURERS!

 “Meeting people who also face challenges in life was great and made me appreciate what I have been given.
 I can not put into words how much the Ultimate Challenge meant to me."

 “It’s a week of the best therapy ever, and our clients don’t even know it!
 They get physio (balance, strength and coordination skills), OT (they work on their independence in all their ADL’s) and speech (improved social skills and for those with devices and KWS – they get to teach others how to communicate with them!)."